Tiziano Thomas Dossena: Awards

 Dossena has won many awards and records of merit, both for poetry and for fiction, including the first prize for essays "De Finibus Terrae", the first prize "Coppa del Mare", Prize for Fiction "Citta` di Modica", the top prize for journalism "Emigrazione", the second prize "Voci Nostre" in poetry, the second prize for poetry "Noi e Gli Altri" and the third prize for poetry at the "Biennale di Boniprati".
-Winner of the 2012 Globo Tricolore Award,similar to an Oscar for famous Italians abroad who are unknown in their homeland.
+Winner of the 2012 Globo Tricolore Award, similar to an Oscar for famous Italians abroad who are unknown in their homeland.
 Dossena was the winner of the prestigious "Sons of Italy Literary award" in 2019.
+In 2021, he received the Lifetime Achievement Award from the Italian Charities of America and the Albert Nelson Marquis Lifetime Achievement Award from the “Marquis Who’s Who.”